 It’s no coincidence that there have been daily discussions (primarily political) regarding the treatment of sensitive data and information, stimulated by government regulations such as Europe’s General Data Protection Regulation (GDPR) and similar legislation worldwide.

 While we keep watch, it would be a good idea to map other types of similar domain names (without blockchain) and frauds that might be affecting your brand.
 Through automation and artificial intelligence techniques, Axur’s protection against digital risk is here to assist you right now.
-Find out about Digital Brand Compliance to check for domains and brand use violations, and Digital Fraud Discovery for phishing, malware and other types of fraud.
+Find out about our solution for Similar domain names.